shadowninjasclub/umerkhan/README.md

 - Font Awesome icons
 - Google Fonts
 - Web3Forms API for contact form
+- Groq API for AI chatbot
 - Supabase for database functionality

+## AI Chatbot Integration

+The website features an AI assistant powered by Groq's API:

+- For security reasons, the chatbot uses a client-side approach where users need to provide their own Groq API key
+- Keys are only stored in the browser's session storage and are never saved on servers
+- The chatbot uses Llama3-8b-8192 model for responses
+- Conversation context is maintained throughout the chat session

+### Setting up the Chatbot

+1. Sign up for an account at [Groq](https://console.groq.com)
+2. Create an API key in your Groq dashboard
+3. When using the chatbot on the website, enter your API key when prompted

 ## Supabase Integration